automatika-robotics/embodied-agents/README.md

 launcher.bringup()
 ```

 And just like that we have an agent that can answer questions like **'What do you see?'**.
-To interact with this agent, _EmbodiedAgents_ includes a tiny web client.
 Checkout the [Quick Start Guide](https://automatika-robotics.github.io/embodied-agents/quickstart.html) to learn more about how components and models work together.

 ## Complex Physical Agents